IronLanguages/ironpython3/Documentation/differences-from-c-python.md

 b'Andr\xe9'
 ```

-The IronPython's representation is printable, but the original byte value is lost:
+The IronPython representation is printable, but the original byte value is lost:

 _IronPython_
 ```